Conference Rules

 Fighting

-Fighting of any kind is not allowed in Conference USSSA.
-All penalties will be assessed by TD and UIC and a representative from USSSA National Headquarters.
-For severe fighting further sanctions may be handed down from USSSA ETHICS COMMITTEE.
+Fighting of any kind is not allowed in Conference USSSA and will result in an immediate ejection from the game.
+Additional/immediate penalties will be assessed by TD and UIC and a representative from USSSA National Headquarters.
+Further sanctions may be handed down from the USSSA ETHICS COMMITTEE.

 Ejections and Disqualifications

 In the event a player, coach or manager is ejected from a game, he or she must leave sight and sound of the playing field immediately.
-The Tournament Director, UIC and Umpire(s) directly involved in the situation will determine how long the player, coach or manager must sit out.
+The Tournament Director and UIC will determine how long the player, coach or manager must sit out.
 Their decision is final and non-appealable.
 All ejections will be sent to the Ethics Committee for further review, with possibly providing a suspension and/or probation.

 Section 9 Conference Tournament Awards